-The Original Adjustable Air Bed for Home Use
+The Original Adjustable Air Bed

 Comfortaire was established in 1980 by Bob Walker to design, make and sell mattresses with adjustable air support for regular home beds.
 Pressure relief of fluid support made waterbeds popular through the 1970s.
-Walker saw the potential of air mattresses to bring this same kind of comfort to the bedroom without the weight and leak hazard of water support with an air bed made for long-time continuous use.
+Walker saw the potential of air mattresses to bring this same kind of comfort to the bedroom without the weight and hazard of water leaking with an air bed made for long-time continuous use.
 This would have the added advantage of pressure adjustment while in use, something that couldn’t be done with waterbeds.

 In the first three series, the model names indicate the heights of the mattresses.
 An extensive list of past Comfortaire models is found on Beds.Org.

 The Genesis Series uses what Comfortaire calls their Original Air Technology.
 All three models use the 6” high air chambers made of 24-ga. latex/cotton.
 This is rubber reinforced with cotton fibers.
 This series is represented in the Specialty Comfort Series.